 People often ask me questions about how to install a battery monitor so I took some time and tried to make it simple.
 They are actually easy to install but there are a couple of "gotcha" traps that you may find your self falling victim to.

-There are a fair number of monitors on the market.
-Blue Seas, Xantrex, BEP, Victron, NASA and a few others make them.
-Currently the Victron units are the easiest to install and also the least expensive making them a good value.
-A Victron BMV-600S single bank monitor can be purchased right here for $184.25.
-Buy A Battery Monitor (LINK)I chose to do this article with the Victron BMV-602S.
-I personally use a Xantrex Link Pro on my own boat but they all do basically the same thing.
+There are a fair number of Ah counting battey monitors on the market.
+Blue Sea Systems, Xantrex, BEP, Victron, NASA, Philippi and a few others make them.
+Currently the Victron units are the easiest to install and also the least expensive, making them a good value in an Ah counter..